Nuwave Brio Plus 8 Qt Air Fryer Review: Still a Champion in 2026?

 A Note on Safety

-The 8-quart basket can get heavy and extremely hot when full.
-To ensure a secure grip and prevent any burns when shaking the basket or removing your food, we highly recommend using a quality pair of fryer gloves.
-They offer much better dexterity and heat protection than a standard, bulky oven mitt.
+The 8-quart basket is heavy when full.
+To ensure a secure grip and prevent burns, we continue to recommend using a quality pair of fryer gloves.
+They offer far better protection than standard mitts.

 Pros and Cons Summarized

-• Integrated Temperature Probe: A game-changing feature for perfect results.
+- Integrated Temperature Probe: Still a top-tier feature for precision.

-• Huge 8-Quart Capacity: Ideal for large families and batch cooking.
+- Huge 8-Quart Capacity: Ideal for large families and whole roasts.

 Final Verdict and Our Official Rating

-After three weeks of intensive testing, we can confidently say that the Nuwave Brio Plus 8 Qt Air Fryer is a phenomenal appliance that punches well above its weight.
-It’s a feature-packed powerhouse that delivers on its core promise: to cook large quantities of food to crispy perfection.
+After over a year of testing, the Nuwave Brio Plus 8 Qt Air Fryer proves it is built to last.
+It is a feature-packed powerhouse that still delivers on its core promise: cooking large quantities of food to crispy perfection.

 Frequently Asked Questions (FAQ)